 Eyes on the Street

 With this issue of Terrain.org, we are pleased to welcome editorial board member Ken Pirie to our regular columns.
-Ken’s “Eyes on the Street” will appear in each winter and summer issue.
+Ken’s “Eyes on the Street” will appear each winter and summer.
 Welcome, Ken, and thanks for providing your keen insight!

 I’m a practicing urban designer and planner and I also teach a class at a local university’s graduate school of planning.
 In this class, I encourage students to learn about the physical structure of cities, through deep exploration of the layers of natural context, urban history and culture, as well as the more prosaic details of things such as utility lines and street dimensions.
 I sense in the students a real thirst for this aspect of urban planning, a positive reaction to the course suggesting that some of the people who embark on such careers actually are seeking a direct, engaged role in the design of cities, versus a future of passively regulating the efforts of developers, or writing policies that form theoretical guidelines for city design.